 For Premiere Pro user, you need to MPEG-2 under "Editing Software" category.
 If you are Avid Media Composer user, Avid DNxHD 1080P MOV is your best choice.

-Tip: You can edit GoPro Hero 7 video before conversion.
-If your editing software supportes 4K resolution editing, please set the output video resolution as "Original".
+Tip: You can edit GoPro Hero 10 video before conversion.
+If your editing software supportes 5.3K and 4K resolution editing, please set the output video resolution as "Original".
+If you like, you can edit GoPro Hero 10 videos with Acrok.

-Hit the "Convert" button to start transcoding GoPro Hero 7 4K video to FCP X, Avid and Premiere Pro.
+Hit the "Convert" button to start transcoding GoPro Hero 10 4K video to MOV format for Avid Media Composer.
 After the conversion, click "Open" button to get the output videos.
-The converted 4K file will be ready for your editing software.
+The converted video file will be ready for your editing software.
 Just enjoy your smooth editing process.